Definition of a Cloud Native Network Function

 Lifecycle management parity with application containers.
 All of the love shown to application microservice containers related to development, CI/CD, K8s orchestration and scheduling, distributed management, telemetry collection and so on can now be shared with CNFs.

 Immutability.
 CNFs are not fiddled with while in service.
 If something is broke or new functions needed, then tear down the old one and deploy a new one.
 Note that this behavior conveys immutability upon the linux kernel.

 Rapid development and innovation delivery.
 This is especially true if the CNF functions run in user space because there is no need to modify the linux kernel.

 And finally, the versatility.
 Note in the figure above the existence of three different types of CNFs.
-All running on same hardware, orchestrated from the same master node components (i.e. K8s) and wired up to realize a communication service.
+All running on the same hardware, orchestrated from the same master node components (i.e. K8s) and wired up to realize a communication service.
 This will be a recurring theme throughout the discussion of and development with Ligato.